dhruv304c2/GameDevWebsite/views/Markdowns/AboutMe.md

 ## Education

-B.Tech in Mechanical Engineering from VIT University vellore
+B.Tech in Mechanical Engineering from VIT University, vellore